DanteLore/dantelore/content/posts/amazon-athena-first-look.md

 The barrier to entry is very low.
 Upload the data files (CSV, Parquet and JSON are supported, amongst others), define a table, run a query.
 All this is done using a simple query editor.
 # Quick "Hello World"
-To test Athena I uploaded some Parquet files, containing data from the [open house price dataset](http://prod.publicdata.landregistry.gov.uk.s3-website-eu-west-1.amazonaws.com/pp-complete.csv) to an&nbsp;S3 bucket (I had wanted to load the CSV files "as is" but due to limitations in the CSV reader I couldn't).
+To test Athena I uploaded some Parquet files, containing data from the <a href="http://prod.publicdata.landregistry.gov.uk.s3-website-eu-west-1.amazonaws.com/pp-complete.csv">open house price dataset</a> to an&nbsp;S3 bucket (I had wanted to load the CSV files "as is" but due to limitations in the CSV reader I couldn't).
 I then declared a table like so:

 [sourcecode lang="sql"]CREATE EXTERNAL TABLE IF NOT EXISTS house_prices.price_paid (
 `id` string,